Freshwater Weekly Fishing Report Week of October 30, 2024

 Arrowhead

 GOOD.
-Water lightly stained; 85 degrees; 3.92 feet below pool.
-Blue catfish in the summer pattern.
-Catfish can be caught drifting with fresh cut shad in deep water flats.
-Reports of crappie catches at the oil derrick.
+Water lightly stained; 68 degrees; 6.70 feet below pool.
+Catfish continue to be good drifting with fresh cut shad.
 Report by Brandon Brown, Brown’s Guide Service.

 Athens